just4abhimanyu/Front-End-Tech/README.md

   The project is also configured to use the webpack loader which handles thing like module loading , bulding and manufacturing of dependent code.
   # Serving and live loading

-  # To create component through CLI, we use command : ng g c <component name>
+  # To create component through CLI, we use command :
+  ng g c <componentName>